mrgaaron/docs/source/reference/objects/write-request.rst

 A WriteRequest is a map of device keys to their associated sensor data.
-Each device's sensor data is itself a map from the sensor key to an array of DataPoints for that sensor.
+Each device's sensor data is itself a map from the sensor key to an array of :class:`DataPoint`\ s for that sensor.
 In JSON, this looks like::

     {